Analysis | The USMNT is back. And it might be fun to watch.

 To a man, Berhalter and the players have preached patience.
 They understand U.S. fans are famished to see a winner after the debacle in the last World Cup qualifying cycle and years of treading water.
 While the women’s program continues its run of excellence, the men have fallen off the radar.

 The pandemic delayed efforts to rebuild.
 The last time European-based players were available was a year ago.
 With an MLS-heavy roster, the U.S. squad last played Feb.
-1. World Cup qualifying was pushed back and other competitions were postponed.
+1. World Cup qualifying was pushed back, and other competitions were postponed.

 The U.S. Soccer Federation scrambled to fill dates this month, the last official window of the year for international matches.
 The Wales match was a makeup for a March postponement.
 The Americans will face Panama on Monday in Austria.